MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/remove-delete-work-items.md

 * You must be added to a project as a member of the **Contributors** or **Project Administrators** security group.
 To get added, [Add users to a project or team](/azure/devops/organizations/security/add-users-team-project).
 * To modify work items, you must have your **View work items in this node** and **Edit work items in this node** permissions set to **Allow**.
 By default, the **Contributors** group has this permission set.
 To learn more, see [Set permissions and access for work tracking](/azure/devops/organizations/security/set-permissions-access-work-tracking).
 * To delete or remove work items, you must be granted **Stakeholder** access or higher.
 For details, see [About access levels](/azure/devops/organizations/security/access-levels).
-* To delete work items, you must be a member of the <strong>Project Administrators **group or have the **Delete work items in this project</strong> permission set to **Allow**.
+* To delete work items, you must be a member of the <strong>Project Administrators <strong>group or have the **Delete work items in this project</strong> permission set to **Allow</strong>.
 By default, for TFS 2015.1 and earlier versions, the Contributors group has **Delete work items in this project** set to **Not set**.
 This setting causes the Contributors group to inherit the value from the closest parent that has it explicitly set.

 ::: moniker-end